Monday, December 25, 2017

 Asan Tole

 The three-story Annapurna Temple in the southeast corner of Asan Tole is dedicated to the goddess of abundance or food grains.
 Annapurna is represented by a big silver jar called Kalash inside the temple for an image of Annapurna.
-In the north across the square from this temple is a two-story temple dedicated to Ganesh, an elephant-headed god.
+In the north, across the square from this temple, is a two-story temple dedicated to Ganesh, an elephant-headed god.

 Friday, December 08, 2017